 | 2019 |

-Cryo-EM structures reveal that human CTPS2 filaments dynamically switch between active and inactive conformational states in response to changes in substrate and product levels, with filament assembly linking the conformational state of many subunits to achieve highly cooperative (ultrasensitive) regulation that greatly exceeds the cooperativity limits of the CTPS2 tetramer alone.
-The structures also reveal a link between conformation and control of ammonia channeling between the enzyme's active sites. |
+Cryo-EM structures reveal that human CTPS2 filaments dynamically switch between active and inactive conformational states in response to changes in substrate and product levels.
+Linking the conformational state of many CTPS2 subunits in a filament results in highly cooperative regulation, greatly exceeding the limits of cooperativity for the CTPS2 tetramer alone.
+The structures reveal a link between conformation and control of ammonia channeling between the enzyme's active sites. |

-Cryo-EM structural determination of CTPS2 filaments in active and inactive states, combined with biochemical analysis of cooperativity |
+Cryo-EM structural determination of CTPS2 filaments in active and inactive states |

 Nature structural & molecular biology |